Laravel Security In Depth

-Security Tip: Casing Request Values
+Security Tip: Casting Request Values

 [Tip#39] Not a new feature, but definitely worth knowing about.